philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 The main difference (highlighted in the above example) is one line of code that invokes a method called `createKey` and stores it on the underscore variable.
 The other difference is everywhere I previously wrote `this._mileage` I now write `_(this).mileage)`.

-As you can probably guess, the underscore variable that stores the result of the `createKey` method is actually a function that takes the `this` object and returns a new object that acts as its private instance.
+As you can probably guess, the underscore variable that stores the result of the `createKey` method is actually a function that takes the `this` object and returns its private instance.
 Just like in the second example I showed, but the boilerplate is mostly gone.

-The underscore variable in the above example is what I call the "key function", and you can create a new one everytime you invoke `createKey`.
+The underscore variable in the above example is what I call the "key function".
+You can create new key functions by invoking the `createKey` method as shown in the example.
 A key function accepts an object (which I call the "public instance") and returns a new object (the "private instance") that is uniquely linked to the passed object so you can store private properties on it.
 It's called a key function because it provides secure, one-way access to the private instance.
 Without it, the private instance is completely inaccessible.
 I typically assign the key function to the underscore variable because it's short and is often used to denote privacy.
 But you can choose whatever you like.

-The reason this works (and actually provide privacy) is because the only want to access the private instance is with the key function, and the only way to access the key function is to be in the scope where its declared.
-If you always declare your keys with the module definition, you can have truly private properties.
+The reason this works (and actually provides privacy) is because the only way to access the private instance is with the key function, and the only way to access the key function is to be in the scope where its declared.
+If you always define your classes/modules within a scope, and your key function is within that scope, you can have truly private members.

 ## Private Methods

-Private methods have always been semi-possible in JavaScript thanks to dynamic `this` and the function methods `call` and `apply`:
+Private methods have always been semi-possible in JavaScript thanks to dynamic `this` and the function methods `call` and `apply`.

 ```javascript
 // Some function in a closure.